Answers to your Student Immunization Form FAQs

 If you are a graduate student, you may be able to contact your undergraduate program’s health services to obtain a copy of your immunization history.

 Students who have no immunization records can create an immunization record while a student at Harvard University.
 If you have no records you will need to obtain all necessary vaccines or blood tests (titers) to measure your immunity to the following required immunizations: Hepatitis B, Measles, Mumps, Rubella, and Varicella (Chicken Pox).
 Please note that if your results show that you do not have immunity, you will be required to obtain the immunizations.
 The following immunizations are not able to be tested for immunity and would need to be obtained prior to your registration date: Tetanus, Diphtheria and Pertussis (Tdap) and Meningococcal.

-Forms may be submitted by fax, U.S. mail, or uploaded to our Patient Portal.
+Forms should be uploaded to our Patient Portal.
 Please note, you will need to activate your HarvardKey in order to access the Patient Portal.
 For more information about how to claim your HarvardKey, and when it will be available, please visit key.harvard.edu.
 You will receive your HarvardKey from your program, not HUHS.
 Please contact your program regarding issues obtaining a HarvardKey.

 The only circumstances under which a student may be exempted from the Massachusetts Immunization Law are as follows:

-You state in writing that the required immunizations would conflict with your religious beliefs.
-It is recommended that you presents evidence of immunity as above.
-Otherwise you may have to leave campus in the event of an outbreak.
+- You state in writing that the required immunizations would conflict with your religious beliefs.
+It is recommended that you present evidence of immunity as above.
+Otherwise, you may have to leave campus in the event of an outbreak.